 3. You will then select Source > Exactly matches > Google

-If you look at the right of the above pic, you can see the summary of this segment.
-How many users and sessions and their percentage out of the total are included in this segment and also all the conditions that you have applied at the bottom.
+If you look to the right of the above pic, you can see the summary of this segment like How many users or sessions are included in this segment and also all the conditions that you have applied.

-This is a Session Scoped segment as you can see at the top I have filtered by Session for this segment.
+This is a Session Scoped segment as I have filtered this segment by sessions.

-To do that, all I have to do is change the filter from sessions to Users at the top and everything else will be same.
+To do that, all I have to do is change the filter from sessions to users at the top and everything else will be the same.

 So, What is going on here?